MichaelHoste/tetris-react/README.md

 And each redraw can only do so much change (one tetromino moving or merging), so no need to redraw the full screen, just some cell.

-What web technology would be great to manage a finite state, deal with some keyboard events, and only redraw the part of the screen that changed?
+Question: what web technology would be great to manage a finite state, deal with some keyboard events, and only redraw the part of the screen that changed?
 All of that, using well-known HTML/CSS to iterate quicky on the design?

 Yep, **React**.